evilprince2009/LinkedList-Data-Structure/README.md

 # LinkedLists
-A basic implementation of LinkedList data structure in C# This LinkedList implements methods below.
+A basic implementation of LinkedList data structure from scratch in C# .
+This LinkedList implements methods below.

 ```